manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 Cluster vectors
 ===============

-The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`iceT`, to construct cluster vectors.
+The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`icet`, to construct cluster vectors.

 Import modules
 --------------